Ensembl/plant-scripts/pangenes/README.md

 ## Objective

-The main task of these scripts is to cluster collinear/orthologous genes across a set of genomes (or pangenome) so that pan-genes can be defined:
+The main task of these scripts is to cluster collinear/orthologous genes across a set of genomes (or pangenome) so that pangenes can be defined:

 ![Graphical summary of pangene set analysis](pics/pangene_set_nomenclature.png)